varunprajan/varunprajan.github.io/_posts/2024-05-19-the-bayesian-euro-step.markdown

 frame_broad = pd.DataFrame(results)
 ```

-Then, after limiting to stat-sig results, we can calculate the probability that the true effect was greater than 0
+Then, we can calculate the probability that the true effect was greater than 0, given that the result was statistically significant.

 ```python
 (